 Minimizes Pressure Ulcers

-This tells you the percentage of patients who suffered from a pressure ulcer.
-Pressure ulcers are skin damage caused by remaining in the same position for too long.
+This indicates the percent of residents that suffered from a pressure ulcer.
+Pressure ulcers are damage to the skin due to remaining in the same position for too long.

 Minimizes Serious Falls